 The source of national data on firearm deaths is the publication Vital Statistics, published each year by the National Center for Health Statistics.
-Firearm deaths reported by coroners in each state are presented in four categories: homicides and legal intervention,19 suicides, accidents, and unknown circumstances.
+Firearm deaths reported by coroners are presented in five categories: homicides, legal interventions, suicides, accidents, and unknown circumstances.
+For these categories, the data are presented below for 1993 through 2006 in two tables, one for all deaths and the other for juvenile deaths.